Can’t pay the bills

 It’s worth noting, however, that a poor credit history isn’t some kind of poop sandwich that you’ll be eating for the rest of your life.
 You can turn your credit rating around when you know how, learn how to boost your credit rating here.

 What you shouldn’t do

-- Panic: Getting flustered and upset isn’t going to get the cash together, nor is pretending everything is OK.
-You need to stay calm and work out a plan of action.
+- Panic: If you can’t pay your bills this month, getting flustered and upset isn’t going to get the cash together, nor is pretending everything is OK.
+Keep calm, and work out a plan of action.
 Remember, you can’t be evicted without a court order and that could take weeks to arrive.

 No featured article